 Common Stock Dividends.
-For first quarter 2017, Farmer Mac paid a quarterly dividend of \$0.36 per share on all classes of its common stock.
+For first and second quarter 2017, Farmer Mac paid a quarterly dividend of \$0.36 per share on all classes of its common stock.
 For each quarter in 2016, Farmer Mac paid a quarterly dividend of \$0.26 per share on all classes of its common stock.
 Farmer Mac's ability to declare and pay dividends on common stock could be restricted if it fails to comply with applicable capital requirements.
-See "Business-Government Regulation of Farmer Mac-Capital Standards-Enforcement Levels" in Farmer Mac's Annual Report on Form 10-K for the fiscal year ended December 31, 2016 filed with the SEC on March 9, 2017.
+See "Business-Government Regulation of Farmer Mac-Capital Standards-Enforcement Levels" in Farmer Mac's Annual Report on Form 10-K for the fiscal year ended December 31, 2016 filed with the SEC on March 9, 2017 for more information on FCA's enforcement powers.

 Preferred Stock Dividends.
-For first quarter 2017 and for each quarter of 2016, Farmer Mac paid the following quarterly dividends on its outstanding preferred stock:
+For first and second quarter 2017 and for each quarter of 2016, Farmer Mac paid the following quarterly dividends on its outstanding preferred stock: